AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/cloud-manager-cs-faqs.md

 ## Is it possible to use Java 11 with Cloud Manager builds? {#java-11-cloud-manager}

-AEM Cloud Manager build fails when attempting to switch the build from Java 8 to 11.
-The problem can have many causes and most common ones are documented below:
+Your AEM Cloud Manager build may fail when attempting to switch the build from Java 8 to 11.
+The problem can have many causes and most common ones are documented in this section.

 * Add the `maven-toolchains-plugin` with proper settings for Java 11.
   * This is documented [here](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/using-the-wizard.md#getting-started).